-Toennies (1902-1970) from the group in Berlin built the first biological amplifier for the recording of brain potentials.
+Toennies (1902-1970) from the group in Berlin built the first biological amplifier for recording brain potentials.
 A differential amplifier for recording EEGs was later produced by the Rockefeller foundation in 1932.

-The importance of multichannel recordings and using a large number of electrodes to cover a wider brain region was recognized by Kornmüller [10].
+The importance of multichannel recordings and using a large number of electrodes to cover a wider brain region was recognised by Kornmüller [10].
 The first EEG work focusing on epileptic manifestation and the first demonstration of epileptic spikes were presented by Fischer and Löwenbach [11-13].

-In England, W. Gray Walter became the pioneer of clinical electroencephalography.
+In England, W. Gray Walter became the pioneer of clinical EEG.
 He discovered the foci of slow brain activity (delta waves), which initiated enormous clinical interest in the diagnosis of brain abnormalities.
 In Brussels, Fredric Bremer (1892-1982) discovered the influence of afferent signals on the state of vigilance [14].

 Research activities related to EEGs started in North America in around 1934.
 In this year, Hallowell Davis illustrated a good alpha rhythm for himself.
-A cathode ray oscilloscope was used around this date by the group in St Louis University in Washington, in the study of peripheral nerve potentials.
-The work on human EEGs started at Harvard in Boston and the University of Iowa in the 1930s.
-The study of epileptic seizure developed by Fredric Gibbs was the major work on EEGs during these years, as the realm of epileptic seizure disorders was the domain of their greatest effectiveness.
+A cathode ray oscilloscope was used around this date by the group in St. Louis University in Washington, in the study of peripheral nerve potentials.
+The work on human EEGs started at Harward in Boston and the University of Iowa in the 1930s.
+The study of epileptic seizure, developed by Fredric Gibbs, was the major work on EEGs during these years, as the realm of epileptic seizure disorders was the domain of their greatest effectiveness.
 Epileptology may be divided historically into two periods [15]: before and after the advent of EEG.
-Gibbs and Lennox applied the idea of Fischer based on his studies about picrotoxin and its effect on the cortical EEG in animals to human epileptology.
+Gibbs and Lennox applied Fischer's idea and the effect of picrotoxin on the cortical EEG in animal and human epileptology.
 Berger [16] showed a few examples of paroxysmal EEG discharges in a case of presumed petit mal attacks and during a focal motor seizure in a patient with general paresis.
+For a couple of decades the EEG work focused on the study of epilepsy.

-As the other great pioneers of electroencephalography in North America, Hallowel and Pauline Davis were the earliest investigators of the nature of EEG during human sleep.
+As the other great pioneers of EEG in North America, Hallowel and Pauline Davis were the earliest investigators of the nature of EEG during human sleep.
 A. L. Loomis, E. N. Harvey, and G. A. Hobart were the first who mathematically studied the human sleep EEG patterns and the stages of sleep.
-At McGill University, H. Jasper studied the related behavioural disorder before he found his niche in basic and clinical epileptology [17].
+At McGill University, Jasper studied the related behavioural disorder before he found his niche in basic and clinical epileptology [17].

-The American EEG Society was founded in 1947 and the First International EEG Congress was held in London, United Kingdom, around this time.
+The American EEG society was founded in 1947 and the first international EEG Congress was held in London, U K, around this time.
 While the EEG studies in Germany were still limited to Berlin, Japan gained attention by the work of Motokawa, a researcher of EEG rhythms [18].
 During these years the neurophysiologists demonstrated the thalamocortical relationship through anatomical methods.
 This led to the development of the concept of centrencephalic epilepsy [19].

 Throughout the 1950s the work on EEGs expanded in many different places.
-During this time surgical operation for removing the epileptic foci became popular and the book entitled Epilepsy and the Functional Anatomy of the Human Brain (Penfiled and Jasper) was published.
+During this time surgical operation to remove the epileptic foci became popular and the book entitled Epilepsy and the Functional Anatomy of the Human Brain (Penfield and Jasper) was published.
 During this time microelectrodes were invented.
-They were made of metals such as tungsten or glass, filled with electrolytes such as potassium chloride, with diameters of less than 3 μm .
+They were made of metals such as tungsten, or glass, filled with electrolytes, such as potassium chloride, with diameters of less than 3 μm.

-Depth electroencephalography of a human was first obtained with implanted intracerebral electrodes by Mayer and Hayne (1948).
-Invention of intracellular microelectrode technology revolutionized this method and was used in the spinal cord by Brock et al. in 1952 and in the cortex by Phillips in 1961.
+Recordings of deep brain EEG sources of a human were first obtained with implanted intracerebral electrodes by Mayer and Hayne (1948).
+Invention of intracellular microelectrode technology revolutionarized this method and was used in the spinal cord by Brock et al. in 1952 [20], and in the cortex by Phillips in 1961 [21].